Malaysia profile - Timeline

 2014 March - Government and Malaysia Airlines face international criticism over handling of Flight MH370, which goes missing en route to China in unexplained circumstances.
 The plane is believed to have crashed in the southern Indian Ocean, but an extensive search turns up no sign of wreckage.

-2014 June - Malaysia's highest rejects a challenge to the ban on Christians using the word "Allah" to refer to God, in a highly divisive legal case.
+2014 June - Malaysia's highest court rejects a challenge to the ban on Christians using the word "Allah" to refer to God, in a highly divisive legal case.

 2014 July - Malaysian Airlines flight MH17 travelling from Amsterdam to Kuala Lumpur crashes in eastern Ukraine, close to the border with Russia, with the loss of all 298 people on board.
 The two sides in the Ukrainian conflict accuse each other of shooting the plane down.
 The incident and its aftermath spark international outrage and condemnation.